kod1ngclub/ctl/docs/install.md

-# Kod1ng C Template Library - install
+# ctl - install

-You can install kctl in your project with following two ways
+You can install ctl in your project with following two ways

 ## 📌 Manually copying